-The NCC Academy can provide you with a programme to access the ACS qualification for the first time or to renew your qualification when it is due for expiry after five years.
+We can provide you with a programme to access the ACS qualification for the first time or to renew your qualification when it is due for expiry after five years.

 As a caravan service technician, you are able to work within the scope of an STGW (formally ACoPs) certificate for the majority of service work.
 Therefore, you can easily build a portfolio of works to demonstrate your gas experience.
 Your STGW certificate counts as a pre-learning qualification; however, there must be a six-month gap between completing your STGW assessment and beginning ACS training.

 An ACS gas qualification is made up of a number of mandatory core and optional appliance units.
 The minimum number an operative can take is one core unit and four appliances.
-The majority of service technicians will need a core unit in LPG gas for leisure accommodation vehicles and supplemented by 4-6 appliance units depending upon the type of work they intend to do; however, an extensive catalogue of units is available where required.
+The majority of service technicians will need a core unit in LPG gas for leisure accommodation vehicles and supplemented by 4-6 appliance units depending upon the type of work they intend to do; but an extensive catalogue of units is available where required.

 Cost and duration for first time assessment